 I make sure my audiences at events understand that I know the answers to so many problems… because I personally failed or got waylaid by nearly every problem possible in life and biz myself.
 It’s absolutely true… but a less forthright speaker might avoid spoiling his reputation with confessions like that.

 If I nail an attendee with some shocking assessments (like calling him an idiot)… I make sure he understands, first, that I’ve been the biggest idiot in the universe myself.
 Many times.
 And making mistakes, learning my lessons, and then using those lessons the next time is how I became successful.

 In fact, I don’t know of any other way to progress in life and biz.

 … if you’re a victim of what my colleague David Garfinkel calls “intellectual loneliness” (where you’re withering away because you lack witty, funny, smart-as-whips pals… who also happen to share your passion for business, copywriting, marketing and the entrepreneurial lifestyle)…

-… then it might be time for you to seriously explore my Platinum Mastermind group.
+… then it might be time for you to seriously explore our Marketing Rebel Insider’s Club.

-It’s a small (under 20 members) group that meets four times a year… where we do Hot Seat-style consults on each member’s situation (problems, biz plans, ad copy, anything at all that’s bugging them)… with a focus on GETTING SHIT DONE.
-No vague philosophy.
+No vague philosophy here.
 Just hard-core, detailed, specific brainstorming and sharing of experience that leads to actual things you can do to unclog the moolah spigot, and get your biz and life back on the fast track.

 Just see what’s up, for cryin’ out loud.
-The site won’t bite you: Carlton’s Platinum Mastermind.
+The site won’t bite you: Marketing Rebel Insider’s Club.